 - The meals are only available Monday through Friday.

 United Way supplements these meals and distributes through the existing networks to feed entire families all week long.
 So far, they’ve delivered more than 100,000 meals, and they’re aiming to deliver more than 250,000 in total.

 4. Flexible Transportation Network

-For help in distribution services, UWSPA teamed up with ACCESS Transportation Systems.
+For help in distribution services, UWSWPA teamed up with ACCESS Transportation Systems.
 ACCESS typically specializes in transporting seniors, but demand dropped off during the outbreak.

 Now ACCESS helps to deliver meals and personal protective equipment (PPE) all over our region.
 So far, they’ve delivered 15,000 meals and 300 boxes of PPE to three dozen locations.